What we do

 We are the regulatory arm of the UK Statistics Authority, and are independent from government Ministers, and separate from producers of statistics, including the Office for National Statistics (ONS).
 See more about our governance.

-We do this by setting the standards official statistics must meet in the Code of Practice for Statistics.
+We do this by setting the standards that official statistics must meet in the Code of Practice for Statistics.
 We ensure that producers of official statistics uphold these standards by conducting assessments against the Code.
-Those which meet the standards are given National Statistics status, indicating that they meet the highest standards of trustworthiness, quality and value.
+Those which meet the standards are given accredited official statistics status (called National Statistics in the Statistics and Registration Service Act 2007).
 We also report publicly on system-wide issues and on the way that statistics are being used, celebrating when the standards are upheld and challenging publicly when they are not.

 Our Work